FredHutch/batchman/developer-setup.md

 The lambda function just takes its input event and posts it to an API endpoint exposed by the web app back end.

 It has two triggers, both are CloudWatch events.
-The first is ECS and task and container state change events.
+The first is ECS task and container state change events.
 The second is all events from AWS Batch.

 ### AWS Batch Infrastructure